| Objections

 -

 The tip is not based on what you have.
-Instead, it's based on the bill amount and the perceived level of service.
+It is based on the bill amount and the perceived level of service.

 This is a payment